The neutered role of today’s bank manager: a painting by numbers

 It was the way he insisted upon ruffling my hair every time I met him.
 Back then, those meetings (and subsequent barnet-buffeting) were all-too-often occurrences.Neither my dad nor I ever said anything.
 Did my dad even recognise the angst the bank manager's gesture ignited in me?
 If so, he never let on.
 It was, after all, a purely amiable gesture on the bank manager's part.

-To soften the blow, he’d always give me a new 50p piece when my dad and he were done.
+To soften the blow, he’d always give me a shiny new 50p piece when my dad and he were done.
 You know, those big old fat ones that could double up as saucers if mom got the best china out?

 If he was still alive, apart from being about 110, I bet he’d still be giving kids half a quid.
 I'm not sure he’d muster strength enough to spoil their ‘do’ through layers of hair gel, mind.